 Debutante Balls are exciting rites of passage for high school senior ladies and their families.
 The beauty of the gowns, flowers and decor of the evening matched with the the exciting video show of each of the debutante's accomplishments and future plans coupled with all the friends and family in attendance makes for a magical memory that the debutante will have for the rest of her life.

-I have had the pleasure of being involved with the Assistance League, Children's Home Society and the National Charity League in Orange County as a dance instructor and choreographer for their Father Daughter dances.
+I have had the pleasure of being involved with the Assistance League, Children's Home Society and many of the National Charity Leagues in Orange County as a dance instructor and choreographer for their Father Daughter dances.
 (I was a Ticktocker myself, in my home-town of Upland!)

-The Father Daughter Dance does not have to be a difficult dance but I would recommend at least four rehearsals with some rehearsals at the dance studio and at least one rehearsal at the venue so dads can get used to leading on the exact sized dance floor they'll be dancing on the night of Presents!
+The Father Daughter Dance does not have to be a difficult dance but I would recommend at least two to four rehearsals at the dance studio so dads can get used to leading and girls following the group choreography so they will feel comfortable dancing on the big night of Presents!

-The reason I do not recommend this is because there will be a lot going on that day and maybe that's just a bit too much pressure for dads to each make up their dance right on the spot and not bump into their neighbors in the process!
+The reason I do not recommend this is because there will be a lot going on that day and maybe that's just a bit too much pressure for dads to each make up their dance right on the spot and not bump into their fellow dancers in the process!

-Also, ultimately a choreographed group dance just looks more professional visually to the audience than a mixture of dance figures and dancing.
+Also, a choreographed group dance just looks more professional visually to the audience than a mixture of dance figures.
 After all it is a big day and everything is being done to make it absolutely perfect - so why not make sure the Father Daughter Dance is just as incredible!

-The St. James Bow is also a must for the debutantes to learn and execute well at their Debutante Ball.
-I would allow some time in the venue, separate from the dance instruction rehearsals, to get the ladies familiar with the bow as well as how to accomplish the "meet and greet" with their parents and "handoff" from escort to dad.
+The St. James Bow is a must for the debutantes to learn and execute well at their Debutante Ball.
+I would allow some time during the rehearsals, to get the ladies familiar with the bow as well as how to accomplish the "meet and greet" with their parents and "handoff" from escort to dad.

-All these little details can be challenging for excited debutantes on their big day already full to overflowing with fun and frenzy if they're not handled in advance.
+All these little details can be challenging for excited debutantes on a big day already full to overflowing with fun and frenzy if they're not handled in advance.